[UPDATED: June 5, 2020] Despite major setbacks earlier in the shipping season and COVID-19, Canada’s railways are setting grain shipping records.

-Year-to-date movement to export terminals is two per cent ahead of last crop year’s (2018-19) pace, which ended with a record of 34.9 million tonnes shipped.
+*Year-to-date movement to Vancouver, Prince Rupert and Thunder Bay is two per cent ahead of last crop year’s (2018-19) pace, which ended with a record of 34.9 million tonnes shipped.
+Total shipments to all ports and the United.
+States was a record 54.307 tonnes

 The bad news is for the second crop year in a row Canada is expecting a larger-than-desirable grain carry-over, says Canada’s grain monitor, Mark Hemmes, president of Edmonton-based Quorum Corporation.